-This course aims to develop in students, proficiency in the design, production and evaluation of textile items through the manufacture of practical projects and study of the Properties and Performance of Textiles, Design and the Role of Textiles in Society.
+This course aims to develop in students, proficiency in the design, production evaluation of textile items through the manufacture of practical projects and study of the Properties and Performance of Textiles, Design and the Role of Textiles in Society.
 Project work forms the basis of the course.
 This includes the manufacture of practical items and the production of supporting documentation.
-Project work has two components: Development of practical skills to produce documentation textile item & of work which may include а digital folio, design any other method. diary, journal or Students will gain the skills and knowledge necessary to design and make a variety of quality and creative textile items such as clothing, furnishings, costume and textile arts over the two-year course.
-Study of Design includes the practice of textile designers, design elements and creative processes, factors affecting design and methods of applying colour and decoration to textiles.
-The Properties and Performance area of study focuses on the properties of textile items, fibres, yarns and fabrics and the ways in which they perform.
-The Textiles and Society area of the course examines textiles and design from a historical, cultural and contemporary perspective.
+Project work has two components:

+Development of practical skills to produce a textile item & documentation of work which may include a digital folio, design folio, diary, journal or any other method.
+Students will gain the skills and knowledge necessary to design and make a variety of quality and creative textile items such as clothing, furnishings, costume and textile arts over the twoyear course.
+Study of Design includes the practice of textile designers, design elements and creative processes, factors affecting design and methods of applying colour and decoration of textiles.
+The Properties and Performance area of study focuses on the properties of textile items, fibres, varns and fabrics and the ways in which they perform.
+The Textiles and Society area of the course examines textiles and design from a historical cultural and contemporary perspective.